AnIdiotsGuide/guidebot/README.md

 You can use this site to help you generate a full OAuth Link, which includes a calculator for the permissions:
 [Permission Calculator](https://finitereality.github.io/permissions-calculator/?v=0)

+## Deploying Slash Commands

+By default, all slash commands are not deployed.
+To deploy slash commands, you need to run the deploy command on your bot.
+You may do so by running:

+`@GuideBot deploy`

+You will need to do this every time you add a new slash command.